 - A clear call to action

-Let’s talk now about the seven factors or elements of a killer landing page that can be at the top of your digital marketing funnel — earning you more subscribers and revenue than you've ever thought possible.
+Let’s talk now about the seven factors or elements of a killer landing page that can be at the top of your digital marketing funnel — earning you more subscribers, generating leads and growing revenue more than you've ever thought possible.

 First: Simple and Clean Page Layout and Design

-Forget flashy designs, crazy colors, gobs of social proof, and wild attempts to make your landing page look overly “professional.”
+Forget flashy designs, crazy color scheme, gobs of social proof, and wild attempts to make your landing page look overly “professional.”
 Too many people make the mistake of wasting too much time and money focusing on the design.

-I’m talking about a simple presentation on your landing pages.
+I’m talking about a simple presentation on your squeeze pages.
 If someone is going to opt-in for a giveaway, then you only have about five seconds to persuade that visitor.